KooroshRZ/Windows-DLL-Injector/README.md

 # NtCreateThread
 Acually not as easy as CreateRemoteThread method\
-it needs some header definitin and exploration through ntdll.dll to find the address of the required function\
+It needs some header definitin and function pointer casting to get the address of NtCreateThread in ntdll.dll\
 A little hard to implement but very effective against windows native system processes

 Pros.\